Home Compare KLAC vs TER

 KLA vs Teradyne: Which Stock Looks Stronger in 2026?

-KLA holds the cleaner structural position, with the lead spread across growth and profitability.
-Teradyne still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Teradyne leads structurally, with growth as the clearest single gap between the two profiles.
+KLA still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON